Galilee, Rhode Island

-Galilee is a fishing village on Point Judith within the town of Narragansett, Rhode Island, USA, and is notable for being home to the largest fishing fleet in Rhode Island and for being the site of the Block Island Ferry.
+Galilee is a fishing village on Point Judith within the town of Narragansett, Rhode Island, United States, and is notable for being home to the largest fishing fleet in Rhode Island and for being the site of the Block Island Ferry.
 The village is directly across the harbor from Jerusalem, Rhode Island.
 Galilee, Rhode Island is named after the Biblical Galilee, which was the original home region of Jesus Christ, who grew up in Nazareth, a village in the Galilee region of Israel on the Sea of Galilee.
 Four of Jesus' disciples, Andrew, Peter, James and John, were fishermen from Galilee.

 Today, the port of Galilee is responsible for transporting over 16 million pounds of seafood and shellfish each year.
-Part of the town of Narragansett, RI (population 15,868 in 2010), Galilee experiences significant seasonal population fluctuation and has been known to double in size in the summer months.
+Part of the town of Narragansett (population 15,868 in 2010), Galilee experiences significant seasonal population fluctuation and has been known to double in size in the summer months.
 As summer brings warmer weather, tourists come from all over to visit various state beaches, relax at private beach clubs, take the ferry to Block Island, and charter boats to go fishing or whale watching.